snphillips/LED-Candle/README.md

 ```

-- Convert video to pngs (30 frames/second).
+- Convert the video to a suite of PNGs.
+Every second of video will generate 30 PNGs (30 frames/second).
 The following command takes the input file "flame-flicker-9x16.webm", applies the fps filter to specify 30 frames per second, and saves the output as a series of PNG images with the naming pattern "flicker-frame-001.png", "flicker-frame-002.png", and so on.
 The %03d in the output file name is a placeholder for the frame number, which will be zero-padded to 3 digits (e.g., 001, 002, 003, etc.).

 ```
  ffmpeg -i flame-flicker-9x16.webm -vf fps=30 flicker-frame-%03d.png
 ```

-- Move the tiny pngs into the folder **flame-flicker-source-pngs**.
+- Move the tiny PNGs into the folder **flame-flicker-source-pngs**.

 - Navigate into the **flame-flicker-source-pngs** folder then run the following python script to generate an `h` file.
 After you've run the script, if you see a file called `data-flame-flicker.h` in the folder, the script worked.